 Cleaning products are so expensive and unfortunately they’re not something that our homes can easily do without.
 If we don’t keep our homes clean, we run the risk of our family getting sick, losing our homes and even more.
 This means that we all add them to our budget and most of us never think more than twice about how much we’re paying for them.
 Luckily, nature can help with both the cleaning part and the budgeting for cleaners part.
 How?

 Natural cleaners work just as well as the chemical laden cleaners you buy at the store with two exceptions.
 First, they’re much healthier for your family and second, they’re much, much cheaper.
 These 10 natural cleaners will not only save you money, but they may just help you feel better too.

-Vinegar – The power of vinegar in cleaning can’t be denied.
+The power of vinegar in cleaning can’t be denied.
 It works as a disinfectant, a solvent, a deodorizer and so much more.
 You could clean your entire home with white vinegar and it would look, smell and feel so much better than it does when cleaned with any store bought cleaner.
 The up side?
 White vinegar is so very cheap!
-You can usually pick up a gallon for under $2.50!

 I LOVE these essential oils.

 Hey!
 Thanks for visiting.
 If you like what you see here, I’d love to invite you over to the Smart Money Mom Facebook Page .…

 My husband (George) and I have always practiced ways to maximize our stockpile.
 Sometimes as a couponer your meals can become repetitive and sometimes..boring.
 It’s…